tacaswell/matplotlib/doc/users/whats_new/style_changes.rst

   has been changed.
 It is based on the Dark2 qualitative color palette from `colorbrewer <http://colorbrewer2.org/>`__.

-- For markers and scatter plots, there is no longer a black outline around filled markers by default.
+- For markers, scatter plots, bar charts and pie charts, there is no longer a black outline around filled markers by default.

 - The default font has changed from "Bitstream Vera Sans" to "DejaVu Sans".
 "DejaVu Sans" is an improvement on "Bistream Vera Sans" that